Things to Know

 Wisconsin law requires that in order for our health care staff to administer prescription medication to a participant, the bottle MUST be labeled with the participant's name, name of medication, dosage, frequency and route of administration, name of prescribing physician, date prescribed, possible side effects and precautions.
 For over the counter medication, the medication must be in its ORIGINAL CONTAINER and clearly labeled with the participant's name, the dosage, frequency of administration.
 By law, medication must be correctly labeled and in its original container.
 We cannot dispense medication brought to camp in plastic bags or daily dispensers.

-All camper medications must be entered on the Medication Form in your child’s online registration account prior to camp check in on Sunday.
+All camper medications must be entered on the Medication Form (not just the health form) in your child’s online registration account prior to camp check in on Sunday.
 If this information is not entered prior to camp check in, computers will be available for you to enter the information at that time.

 In the event that your camper is in need of medical attention the camp nurse will care for your child.
 You will be contacted if the camper has an illness or injury which requires ongoing care or is taken to the hospital.